 1940 - The William H. De Graaff House, 6308 Southeast 28th Avenue, Portland OR.
 Also extensively renovated, such that most of Neutra's design is completely unrecognizable (bottom photo).
 Sold to Brian and Maureen Unruh.
 Sold in 2010 to Richard and Susan Hildreth.

 1940 - The Mildred and Grant Beckstrand House, 1400 Via Montemar, Palos Verdes Estates, CA. Renovated in 1978.
 Sold in 1995 to second owner David Goldhammer.
-Bottom two photos by Raymond Neutra.
+Bottom photo by Raymond Neutra.

 1941 - The Bonnet House, 2256 El Contento Drive, Los Angeles CA. Commissioned 1938.
 Sold to David Hay in 1989 who did a renovation.
 According to Hay, "previous owners had painted the exterior pink, then white.
 The living room's wood paneling had been painted, the closet doors replaced with sliding mirrored versions.
 And a new bathroom mirror featured a distinctly un-Modernist light fixture.
 The hardwood floors had been pickled white and further desecrated by an indoor plant, which had left an ugly stain."
 Sold in 2003 to Jonathan P. Anastas.
 Interior design renovation by Woodson & Rummerfield's House of Design.

-1941 - The Charles and Sybil Maxwell House, 475 North Bowling Green Way, Los Angeles CA. An addition in 1959 was also done by Neutra.
+1941 - The Charles and Sybil Maxwell House,475 North Bowling Green Way, Los Angeles CA. Neutra did an addition in 1959.
 Sold in 2002 to Jeffrey and Karen Brandlin -- who threatened demolition in 2003.
-The structure was sold to developer Barbara Behm in 2004 and moved (middle photo) in 2008 to a new site in Angelino Heights, Los Angeles CA. Photos by Brian Thomas Jones.
+Sold to developer Barbara Behm, aka Princess Blovana, in 2004 and moved (middle photo) in 2008 to a new site in Angelino Heights, Los Angeles CA. Photos by Brian Thomas Jones.

 1942 - The Channel Heights Housing Project, North Western Avenue and West Capitol Drive, San Pedro CA. Designed with Lewis E. Wilson as low-cost housing for shipyard workers.
 600 units on 160 acres.
 Won an Honor Award from the Southern California Chapter of the AIA in January 1947.
 Destroyed.
 Neutra designed the Boomerang Chair for these houses, shown in the bottom photo by Julius Shulman.